Protesters demand abolishment of Thai monarchy on king's 68th birthday | DW | 29.07.2020

 Protests expand to Germany

-Some 8,500 kilometers (5,282 miles) away from Thailand, members of the German non-profit PixelHELPER Foundation and overseas Thai nationals staged a protest on the king's birthday.
+Some 8,500 kilometers (5,300 miles) to the northwest, members of the German non-profit PixelHELPER Foundation and Thai nationals living abroad gathered to stage a protest on the king's birthday.

-"Our goal is to abolish the monarchy," Yimprasert, 54, told DW.
-Yimprasert has been using an unconventional approach to catch the king's attention.
-For weeks, she and fellow protesters used a light projector to display anti-monarchy messages on the front walls of the Grand Hotel Sonnenbichl in Garmisch-Partenkirchen, where the king currently resides.
+"Our goal is to abolish the monarchy," said Yimprasert.
+The 54-year-old has been using an unconventional approach to catch the king's attention.
+For weeks, she and fellow protesters have used a light projector to display anti-monarchy messages on the front walls of the Grand Hotel Sonnenbichl in Garmisch-Partenkirchen, where the king currently resides.

 To garner more attention, the group has also projected comical illustrations featuring Rama X onto the walls of the German parliament and the home of Chancellor Angela Merkel.

 The activists now intend to step up the protest.
 "We are searching for old fire brigade cars to drive alongside him [the king] when he goes biking.
-We want to end the fun of his private life and convey to him that it's not so nice that he stays in Germany," PixelHELPER founder Oliver Bienkowski told DW.
+We want to end the fun of his private life and convey to him that it's not so nice that he stays in Germany," said PixelHELPER founder Oliver Bienkowski.

 The Berlin-based organization also wants to target Thailand's tourism sector to make Germans "aware of the situation" in the Southeast Asian country.